Delhi violence: Situation peaceful but tense in riot-hit areas, four more bodies fished out from drains

 A week after deadly communal violence erupted in northeast Delhi, the situation in affected areas was peaceful but tense on Sunday as four more bodies were fished out from drains in Gokalpuri and Shiv Vihar and heavy police deployment continued In parts of northeast Delhi, people complained of cash crunch as several bank branches and ATMs have remained closed in the aftermath of the riots.

-Panic spread across several parts of west Delhi on Sunday evening following false rumours of violence.
-Delhi Metro also shut down entry and exits of seven stations without giving any reason.
-However, Delhi Police swiftly denied any incident and appealed to all to remain calm Art of Living founder Sri Sri Ravi Shankar visited some of the riot-hit areas, including Brahmapuri, and consoled the people affected by the worst violence in three decades in Delhi.
+Panic spread across several parts of Delhi on Sunday evening following false rumours of violence.
+Delhi Metro briefly shut down entry and exits of seven stations without giving any reason.
+However, the Delhi Police and AAP leaders denied any incident and appealed to all to remain calm Art of Living founder Sri Sri Ravi Shankar visited some of the riot-hit areas, including Brahmapuri, and consoled the people affected by the worst violence in three decades in Delhi.

 "It is very disturbing to see that so many people are badly affected.
 We have to relieve them of trauma and bring their lives back on track.
 Everyone should come together to do this," he told reporters Schools are closed in Northeast district till March 7.